blackmad/wedding-website/content/section/travel-and-accommodation.md

 <br>

-Staying on the European side is fine - be prepared on the wedding day to leave two hours before the ferry to make sure you don't miss the boat!
+Staying on the European side is fine - be prepared on the wedding day to leave ~two hours before the ferry to make sure you don't miss the boat!

+A private boat leaves from Bostanci Harbour to the wedding venue at 550 pm.
+Don’t miss it!  *You cannot reach the island by public ferry.* If you do miss it, call us!

 <br>